WazapIO/client-kotlin/docs/MessageSendingApi.md

 <a name="instancesInstanceKeySendPollPost"></a>
 # **instancesInstanceKeySendPollPost**
-> MainAPIResponse instancesInstanceKeySendPollPost(instanceKey, `data`)
+> APIResponse instancesInstanceKeySendPollPost(instanceKey, `data`)

-Send a Poll message with media.
+Send a Poll message.

-Sends an interactive poll message with a media header to the given user.
+Sends an interactive poll message to the given user.
 The poll message is a new feature that is currently in beta.

 ### Example
 ```kotlin